 Eyewitness testimony is considered very good evidence in our courtrooms.
 Chris calls such sensory evidence into question in this video, but he usually uses only personal indicators, showing we can be wrong about what we think we see, hear, touch (and presumably taste and smell).
 The courtroom would probably agree with Chris’ observation.
 After all, if only one eyewitness testifies against someone, unless there is an abundance of other circumstantial evidence, all it amounts to is the witnesses’ word against the accused.
 That is not proof.
 Nevertheless, if there are several witnesses and their individual testimonies agree, the situation changes.
 More value is given to the eyewitness testimony and less value is given to the objection of the accused, and justifiably so.
 Chris even admits to his embracing the JEDP hypothesis on the basis of his understanding that many scholars say it is true.
 So, the abundance of personal observation about a matter is justification for one’s acceptance that the thing communicated is true.

-What about the testimony of the apostles that Jesus is the Son of God who became a man, was crucified for our sins, resurrected to give us life and will one day return again to set up his Kingdom among men and rule the earth?
+What about the testimony of the apostles that Jesus is the Son of God who became a man, was crucified for our sins, resurrected to give us life and would return again to set up his Kingdom among men and rule the kingdoms (nations) of the earth?
 This is the testimony of 12 eyewitnesses.
 The accounts agree, and justification can be made in areas of the testimonies that seem not to agree (something 12 jurors in our own judicial system also rule upon when considering the similarities and apparent differences in the testimonies of multiple eyewitnesses).
 The content of the testimonies include miracles, but this should not be a problem, if the miracles are performed by the God who created the universe and comes to us in human form.
 Even if the miracles are a problem, the testimony of the 12 still ought to be considered on the ground that we accept the historical records of the ancients as true (without the miracles), when all those records come to us with the hero performing miracles of some kind.

 The difference between the testimonies of ancient historians and the testimonies of the writers of the New Testament is that, according to the New Testament, we are able to experience the truth of the testimonies of its authors, if we allow ourselves to trust their testimony and embrace the God they claim to represent as our Lord.
 If in doing so, nothing changes in our lives, then their testimony is cold and powerless in and of itself, just like the testimonies of all ancient historians.
 Not only so, but they are worse, since we can now reject the testimonies of the authors of the New Testament, in that belief in such testimony is not life-changing and does not bring us into a relationship with the Eternal Being, who created all things.
 However, if belief in their testimonies does have such an effect, what good reason do we have for not accepting as true the eyewitness testimony of these 12 men—from an epistemological point of view?